DemurestPie/TaskManager/README.md

 - Only Managers can create tasks and projects
 - Only Admins can delete tasks and projects

-<b>The user view currently has no access control for testing purposes.
-You can make yourself Admin by editing your user in the User view and selecting Admin from the dropdown.
+The user view currently has no access control for testing purposes.

 ## Main Pages